3 systems to make self-learning easier, Mentors to follow on Twitter and Cool Project Ideas for learning

 The processes you create, articles you write, customer relationships you cultivate - if you do a good job at them as an employee, your employer gets to benefit from them long after you're gone.
 Which is a good thing.
 You trade the compounding returns of your good work for a predictable income with linear increments.

-As an entrepreneur, you choose to keep the compounding returns of your good work for a less predictable income.
+But as an entrepreneur, you choose to keep the compounding returns of your good work for a less predictable income.

 So, if entrepreneurship is a spectrum,